Dynamic Graph Convolutional Networks Using the Tensor M-Product: Related Work

 The set of methods most relevant to our setting of learning embeddings of dynamic graphs use combinations of GNNs and recurrent architectures (RNN), to capture the graph structure and handle time dynamics, respectively.
-The approach in \citet{manessi2019} uses Long Short-Term Memory (LSTM), a recurrent network, in order to handle time variations along with GNNs.
-They design architectures for semi-supervised node classification and for supervised graph classification. \citet{pareja2019} presented a variant of GCN called \emph{EvolveGCN}, where Gated Recurrent Units (GRU) and LSTMs are coupled with a GCN to handle dynamic graphs.
-This paper is currently the state-of-the-art.
-However, their approach is based on a heuristic RNN/GRU mechanism, which is not theoretically viable, and does not harness a tensor algebraic framework to incorporate time varying information. \citet{newman2018} present a tensor NN which utilizes the M-product tensor framework.
-Their approach can be applied to image and other high-dimensional data that lie on regular grids, and differs from ours since we consider data on dynamic graphs.
+The approach in \cite{manessi2019} uses Long Short-Term Memory (LSTM), a recurrent network, in order to handle time variations along with GNNs.
+They design architectures for semi-supervised node classification and for supervised graph classification. \cite{pareja2019} presented a variant of GCN called \emph{EvolveGCN}, where Gated Recurrent Units (GRUs) and LSTMs are coupled with a GCN to handle dynamic graphs.
+This paper is currently the state-of-the-art. \cite{sankar2018dynamic} proposed the use of a temporal self-attention layer for dynamic graph representation learning.
+However, all these approaches are based on a heuristic RNN/GRU mechanism to evolve weights, and the models are not time aware (time is not an explicit entity). \cite{newman2018} present a tensor NN which utilizes the tensor M-product framework.
+Their approach is applicable to image and other high-dimensional data that lie on regular grids.